cuiyongbo/hello-world/my_wiki/computer_glossary/data_structure/heap_note.rst

 **Implementation**

 Heaps are usually implemented in an array (fixed size or dynamic array), and do not require pointers between elements.
 After an element is inserted into or deleted from a heap, the heap property may be violated and the heap must be balanced by internal operations.

-Binary heaps may be represented in a very space-efficient way (as an implicit data structure) using an array alone.
+Binary heaps may be represented in a very space-efficient way using an array alone.
-The first (or last) element will contain the root.
+The first element will contain the root.
 The next two elements of the array contain its children.
-The next four contain the four children of the two child nodes, etc. **Thus the children of the node at position n would be at positions 2n and 2n + 1 in a one-based array, or 2n + 1 and 2n + 2 in a zero-based array.** This allows moving up or down the tree by doing simple index computations.
-Balancing a heap is done by sift-up or sift-down operations (swapping elements which are out of order).
-As we can build a heap from an array without requiring extra memory (for the nodes, for example), heapsort can be used to sort an array in-place.
+The next four contain the four children of the two child nodes, etc.
+**Thus the children of the node at position n would be at positions 2n and 2n + 1 in a one-based array, or 2n + 1 and 2n + 2 in a zero-based array.** This allows moving up or down the tree by doing simple index computations.
+Balancing a heap is done by sift-up or sift-down operations.
+As we can build a heap from an array without requiring extra memory, heapsort can be used to sort an array in-place.

 .. code-block:: none